kassiansun/kassiansun.github.io/content/posts/go-source-code-part-8.md

 - Run the main `initTask`'s.
 - Run `main_main`.

+### `runtime.sysmon`

+`sysmon` is a global worker runs regularly to ensure the system state consistency.

+- Check deadlocks.
+- Poll the network every 10ms.
+- Try to force a GC.

 ## `runtime.getg`

 `runtime.getg` is generated directly at `ir`-level, which means there's no functio definition, but code expansion instead.